 Adjunct Professor in Management – Operations Management

-Manolo Sánchez is currently a director at Fannie Mae (FNM), OnDeck Capital (ONDK) and BanCoppel (Mexico) after having served as chairman and CEO of BBVA Compass for 10 years.
-At Rice University’s Jones School of Business, he teaches disruption in financial services with a focus on crypto currencies and blockchain.
+Manolo Sánchez is a director at Fannie Mae (FNM), Stewart Information Systems (STC) and BanCoppel (Mexico) after having served as chairman and CEO of BBVA Compass for 10 years.
+At Rice University’s Jones Graduate School of Business, he teaches disruption in financial services with a focus on cryptocurrencies and blockchain.

-Manolo is a Founding Advisor to SpringLabs, a fintech company developing a blockchain-based, peer-to-peer network to allow financial institutions to share credit and identity data.
-He is also an advisor to CDFI lender Aura and healthcare payments solution startup Affordify.
-During his 27 year banking career, Manolo worked in the US, Mexico, France and Spain, having served in executive roles in risk management, real estate, correspondent, community, corporate and investment banking.
+Manolo is an advisor to several fintech and blockchain start ups, including SpringLabs (blockchain-based credit and identity data), Securitize (blockchain digital securities platform), and Topl (supply blockchain focused on ethical and sustainable practices).
+During his 27-year banking career, Manolo worked in the US, Mexico, France and Spain, having served in executive roles in risk management, real estate, correspondent, community, corporate and investment banking.